|

 during the day.
 Other CADSTERS here can fill you in better

 on that program.
+That's

 it in a nutshell, but reading either book (Carbohydrate Addicts